 5. Ginger And Oats Face Mask

 This face mask contains orange zest, orange juice, oats, and ginger.
 Oranges help prevent UV-induced skin damage, reduce photoaging, and diminish collagen degradation (12).
-Oats help soothe itchiness, rashes, and dry, scaly skin (13).
+Oats may aid in gently exfoliating the skin and help soothe itchiness, rashes, and dry, scaly skin (13).

 You Will Need